aibrahim3546/react-mst-flow/README.md

 ## Movie Buzz
 The app made up with the [TMDB Developer API](https://developers.themoviedb.org/3/getting-started/introduction).
-In order to run this app you frst need to create account at The Movie Database (TMDB) an get your API key.
+In order to run this app you first need to create account at The Movie Database (TMDB) an get your API key.

 ## Features
 * **React** - react v16